The views expressed in this article are the author’s and are not necessarily the views of the partners.

 I travelled to Assam on May 31, 2020, to start my duty assigned at the Assam-Arunachal Border.
 I was ready to serve my own state now.
 After reaching the airport, we were taken to the quarantine centre for the mandatory swab test.
 I could have easily opted to take Government Official aid since I was on duty, but I opted to go as a normal citizen in order to better witness the situation.
 At the quarantine centre, I could experience the stigma that has come attached to this disease.
 The officials treated us as if we were COVID-19 positive, and refused to help us with luggage or even touch our things!

 The worst, however, was yet to come, as I arrived home.
-I was placed in a home quarantine.
-The people in my neighborhood called the police for verification.
+I was placed in home quarantine.
+The people in my neighbourhood called the police for verification.
 The police officials already knew about my visit as they were pre-informed about my official work by the higher officials.
 It ached my heart to see the discriminatory way my family was being treated during this period by the very people in our community I had grown up around.
-Except a few neighbors, no one came forward to help our family.
+Except for a few neighbours, no one came forward to help our family.

 I was faced with a great irony: I was facing discrimination in my hometown even after working night and day for the people.
 Further, during lockdown when I was capable of helping out or reaching out to the NE people in different parts of the country, people in my own hometown were starving.